Navigating MIPS 2019 Reporting Requirements

 - Provide less than or equal to 200 covered professional services under the Medicare Physician Fee Schedule (PFS).

-Are There Other Participation Exemptions for MIPS 2019?
+Are There Other Participation Exceptions for MIPS 2019?

 According to CMS, clinicians are exempt from MIPS 2019 if they: